 In a previous article I suggested that the current demands on executive leadership have become so deep, broad, and complex that it is basically impossible for any one person to possess all of the competencies required of contemporary organizations and operating environments.
 As a result, I further suggested that we are probably better off focusing on a narrow set of competencies and traits that are essential to effective leadership.
 One of those—and possibly the most critical at this point—is change management.
 The reason for that is because contemporary environments are so dynamic that much of what a leader does on a day to day basis is to identify and manage initiatives, strategies, projects, etc. that all represent change of one kind or another.
 It is change management itself that ties most of a leader’s efforts together.
 This phenomenon has been in play for at least a few decades, but the rate of change and the volatility of change are qualitatively different and more challenging now than in the past.
-One key reason for this is that technology is an accelerant of change and a disruptor of the status quo.
-I will address that in detail in a subsequent post.
+In effect, much of the change we deal with today is less incremental and more transformational, whether we want it to be or not!
+Additionally, technology is an accelerant of change and a disruptor of the status quo, often exacerbating what would already be a difficult management and leadership challenge.

 So, what are the implications of this reality for leaders and what do you do about it?